stewardship starts here

 Whale watching tours are a spectacular way to witness the majesty of the ocean's giants in their natural habitat.
 Local scuba diving shops offer guided dives that reveal the hidden wonders of the Great Southern Reef.
 Snorkelling programs, suitable for all ages and skill levels, provide a window into the vibrant marine life of the reef.

-Beyond exploring and experiencing the Great Southern Reef, there is a hands-on way you can contribute to its preservation: participating in clean-up activities.
+A hands-on way you can contribute to the GSR is participating in clean-up activities.
 By joining local clean-up efforts, you play a crucial role in not only maintaining the natural beauty of our reef but also collecting valuable data that can help inform policy and make long lasting change.

 We strongly encourage you to get involved with local community groups such as Coastcare and Tangaroa Blue cleanups.
 These clean-ups also provide an excellent opportunity to learn about the challenges facing our coastal ecosystems and what can be done to mitigate them.
 Whether you're a local resident or a visitor, your involvement in these clean-up events is invaluable.